suuuper/s2i-angular-httpd24/README.md

 between builds.
 To use this, you must enable incremental builds in your build configuration.

+For building Angular 6+ apps, use the `master` branch instead.

 For more information about using these images with OpenShift, please see the official OpenShift documentation.